zerxiesderxies/sd-webui-gan-generator/README.md

 - Select a seed (integer from `0 to 2^32-1`)
 - Select your truncation psi (`0.7` is a good value to start with).
 - Click `Generate Simple Image` to generate the image.
 Note: this could take some time on a slower CPU.
 Check the command window for status.
+- If generating first image on cuda/GPU, wait for `bias_act_plugin`, and `filtered_lrelu_plugin` to build.
-- Hit the dice button for random seed (-1 value), and the recycle button to replay the last seed.
+- Hit the dice 🎲 button for random seed (-1 value), and the recycle ♻ button to replay the last seed.
-- If you are happy with the image, you can send the seed to the Style Mixer tab for further processing.
+- If you are happy with the image, you can send the seed to the Seed Mixer tab for further processing.
+- Images are saved to `default_output_dir`.
+Click the folder icon 📂 to open the folder in file browser.

-#### Style Mixing
+#### Seed Mixing

 ![StyleMixing](https://github.com/zerxiesderxies/sd-webui-gan-generator/assets/161509935/b934563f-dccf-4a28-b111-fe92a480f41b)
-The `Style Mixing` tab include simple style mixing features.
-Style mixing is the process of transferring elements from one image into another.
+The `Seed Mixing` tab includes simple seed mixing features.
+Seed mixing is the process of transferring elements from one image into another.
 See explanation for further information.

-1. Seeds imported from simple gen page, or input your Seed 1 and Seed 2 directly
+1. Seeds imported from simple gen page, or input your Seed 1 (left) and Seed 2 (right) directly
+- Can also click clover icon 🍀 to randomly populate both seed1 and seed2

-- Can also click `Pick Seeds For Me` to randomly pick both seed1 and seed2
+- Can also click dice icon 🎲 to randomly pick seed1 and seed2 at runtime, and recyle icon to replay the last random seeds.
-- Can click `Swap Seeds` to flip the values of Seed 1 and Seed 2.

-2. Select your truncation psi and transfer interpolation factor.
+2. Select your truncation psi and seed mix (cross fade)
 3. Select your method of style transfer in the drop-down menu.
 4. Click `Generate Style Mixing`.
-You should see three images being generated: the first two seeds and the mixed image.
+You should see three images being generated: the first two seeds and the mixed image in the middle.

 ## Explanation of the Parameters